Archives

 B.C.
 Musician is based in the Okanagan and has been publishing about eight years.
 Most of the contributors are musicians, who share their experiences and pass on advice.
 Frequently, each new issue is based on a theme, such as the listing of summer outdoor festivals.
 As the Okanagan Valley isn’t a hive of music industry and B.C.based music publications seldom last more than two years, the mag deserves credit just for surviving.
 With all the challenges from the Internet facing any publication, this must be tough.

 The article in question was “Critiquing The Hype Machine” by Barbara Bruederlin, which examines reviews and reviewers.
 It seemed naive, made a few faulty assumptions, and some of the opinions she solicited from various musicians indicated she/they didn’t know anything about the media.
 Not that Bruederlin et al can be blamed.
-The media has wrapped itself in a mystique and uses it as protection.
+The media have wrapped themselves in a mystique and uses it as protection.

 When I was through the article, my first question was, Why not ask a reviewer?
 Nowhere is anybody who reviews records asked about the records they review or what considerations go into choosing what records will get reviewed.
 I review records and am puzzled myself.